Injunctions Against Harassment

 If you or the Defendant needs to get personal belongings from the other, you may request standby from the judge.
 Standby allows you or the Defendant to return once with a law enforcement officer to obtain necessary personal belongings from the residence.
 Neither law enforcement nor this protective order can resolve conflicts over property, title, furniture, finances, real estate, or other ownership issues.

 You may request that the judge order the Defendant not to possess, receive, or purchase firearms or ammunition.

 If the Defendant disagrees with the Injunction Against Harassment, he/she has the right to request a hearing which will be held within 10 business days after a written request has been filed in the court that issued the order.

-To request a hearing on an Injunction Against Harassment, the Defendant must go to one of the Protective Order Centers to complete a Request for Hearing form.
+To request a hearing on an Injunction Against Harassment, the Defendant must go to one of the Law Library Resource Center locations to complete a Request for Hearing form.
 A hearing date will be set and the plaintiff will be notified of the hearing.